 This is the default behavior of most operating systems.
 When the computer detects it is connected to a network, either wired or wireless, it searches for a DHCP server.
 The DHCP server in the router responds to the request and assigns each machine an appropriate IP address.
-Once PC is configured it is able to communicate.
+Once the PC is configured it is able to communicate.
 The address is "leased" to the client.
-Prior to lease expiring the client attempts to renew it.
-Under normal conditions the lease never expires and client IP address remains the same.
+Prior to lease expiration the client attempts to renew it.
+Under normal conditions this is successful and the lease never expires and the IP address remains the same.
 If client is off network for extended period of time lease will expire.
-Next time computer is attached it may receive different IP address.
+Next time the computer connects it may receive different IP address.